japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-CompactibleFileStreamLog.md

 isBatchFile(path: Path): Boolean
 ----

-NOTE: `isBatchFile` is part of the <<spark-sql-streaming-HDFSMetadataLog.adoc#isBatchFile, HDFSMetadataLog Contract>> to...FIXME.
+NOTE: `isBatchFile` is part of the <<spark-sql-streaming-HDFSMetadataLog.md#isBatchFile, HDFSMetadataLog Contract>> to...FIXME.

 `isBatchFile`...FIXME